tellerj/ollama-stack/project-plan/03-command-specifications.md

 - `start`: Starts the core stack services.
 - `stop`: Stops and removes the core stack's containers and network.
 - `restart`: Restarts the core stack services.
-- `update`: Pulls the latest Docker images for the stack and enabled extensions.

 ### 2.2.
 State & Information Commands
-- `status`: Displays the current status of the core stack and extensions.
+- `status`: Displays comprehensive stack status with consistent formatting, including Ollama-specific health and resource usage.
-- `logs`: Views logs from the core stack or a specific extension.
+- `logs`: Views logs from the core stack or a specific extension with unified styling and formatting.
-- `check`: Verifies the user's environment meets runtime requirements.
+- `check`: Verifies Ollama-specific environment requirements and basic Docker setup with consistent output formatting.

 ### 2.3.
 Resource Management Commands
-- `extensions`: A subcommand group for managing extensions.
+- `update`: Pulls the latest Docker images for the stack and enabled extensions.
 - `cleanup`: Removes orphaned or all stack-related Docker resources.
 - `uninstall`: Decommissions the stack's Docker resources to prepare for tool removal.

+### 2.4.
+Backup and Migration Commands
+- `backup`: Create a backup of the current stack state and data.
+- `restore`: Restore the stack from a backup.
+- `migrate`: Migrate the stack to a new version or configuration.

+### 2.5.
+Extension Management Commands
+- `extensions`: A subcommand group for managing extensions.

 ---